 The grass is always greener

-I long for a proper long weekend like I used to have, but at the same time I know it wouldn’t how I’ve imagined it.
-For starters, I probably wouldn’t be able to sleep-in, or find anything good to watch on telly — and I’d definitely feel like something was missing.
+I long for a proper long weekend like I used to have, but at the same time I know it wouldn’t be how I’ve imagined it.
+For starters, I probably wouldn’t be able to sleep in, or find anything good to watch on telly — and I’d definitely feel like something was missing.

 The truth is, I wouldn’t trade my three noisy, messy munchkins for all the sleep-ins in the world.
 And even though I feel pretty ripped off at not getting a real long weekend, I know that when they’re all grown up, I’ll be missing these times more than ever.